 The workshops are accessible out of hours for students to continue working in their own time.
 The workshops include a bench shop with a cabinet-making bench for each student, a tool kit sufficient for completing the course, and a separate dedicated machine shop which includes a range of small industrial quality floor standing and benchtop machinery.

 We visit workshops and galleries within an hour or so of Lyme Regis and a timber yard to buy wood for the project.
 Bi-weekly individual tutorials are held between you and the instructor where feedback is given in confidence.

 1. Skill Building

 The first five weeks of the course focus on hand skills and power tool use.
-This includes sharpening, hand tool use, timber preparation and joint making.
-During this time you will make the C&G L1 assessment pieces and a toolbox using hand and power tools.
-During this phase of the course, daily lessons are held on the theory of construction, timber technology, techniques such as steam bending, veneering and much more.
+This includes sharpening, timber preparation and joint making.
+During this time you will make a toolbox using hand and power tools.
+Daily lessons are held on the theory of construction, timber technology, techniques such as steam bending, veneering and much more.
 Hand-outs are given to support learning and The Woodworkers Manual, Jackson and Day, is included in the fee as a study aid.

 2. Level 3 Diploma